dusty-nv/jetson-inference/README.md

 > **note**:  to achieve maximum performance while running detectnet, increase the Jetson TX1 clock limits by running the script:
 >  `sudo ~/jetson_clocks.sh`
 <br/>
-> **note**:  by default, the Jetson's onboard CSI camera will be used.
+> **note**:  by default, the Jetson's onboard CSI camera will be used as the video source.
 If you wish to use a USB webcam instead, change the `DEFAULT_CAMERA` define at the top of [`detectnet-camera.cpp`](detectnet-camera/detectnet-camera.cpp) to reflect the /dev/video V4L2 device of your USB camera.
-It was also tested with a Logitech C920.
+The model it's tested with is Logitech C920.

 ## Re-training DetectNet with DIGITS